VIDEO: Snooker champion Ahsan Ramzan cries after Punjab police 'detain' him

 LAHORE: World and Asian Under-21 snooker champion Ahsan Ramzan was allegedly detained by the Punjab police after they raided the snooker academy for training late into the night.

-In a video message shared by Ahsan after his release, the police took the champion player to the police station after he said they could not close down the club since he was training.
+In a video message shared by Ahsan after his release, he said that the police took the champion player to the police station after he told them the club could not be closed since he was training.

 The under-21 champion also demanded a complete inquiry from Prime Minister Shehbaz Sharif and Punjab Inspector General of Police Usman Anwar.